mcamou/scuby/README.md

 * Wrapping the Scala collections with their Ruby equivalents.
 (See [jruby-scala-collections](https://github.com/arturaz/jruby-scala-collections))

 * Add an `Object#to_scala` method which wraps the Ruby Object in a Scuby `RubyObj`.
 Ideally the wrapping should be done automatically but I'm not totally sure if that's possible.
+This will probably not be necessary once I correctly use typeclasses

 * Create a scala top-level function, so you can do, i.e., `scala.mutable.List` instead of `Java::ScalaMutable::List`